rdwrome/ODL/rdtext.md

   the dr asks me about my education
   I tell her about the naked female bodies in my dissertation
-  we do the same thing, she says, we laugh she's white too she'll believe everything I tell her about my body
+  we do the same thing, she says, we laugh
+  she's white too
+  she'll believe everything I tell her about my body
   I know
-  and that believing is a vital privilege one I am uniquely afforded
+  and that believing is a vital privilege

   she is born in march
   Gwendolyn